inngest/inngest-js/packages/inngest/etc/inngest.api.md

 ]>>>[0];

 // Warning: (ae-forgotten-export) The symbol "InvokeTargetFunctionDefinition" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "AnyInngestFunction" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "GetFunctionOutputFromInngestFunction" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "GetFunctionOutputFromReferenceInngestFunction" needs to be exported by the entry point index.d.ts
 //
 // @public
-export type GetFunctionOutput<TFunction extends InvokeTargetFunctionDefinition> = TFunction extends AnyInngestFunction ?
+export type GetFunctionOutput<TFunction extends InvokeTargetFunctionDefinition> = TFunction extends InngestFunction.Any ?
 GetFunctionOutputFromInngestFunction<TFunction> : TFunction extends InngestFunctionReference.Any ?
 GetFunctionOutputFromReferenceInngestFunction<TFunction> : unknown;

 // @public
 export type GetStepTools<TInngest extends Inngest<any>, TTrigger extends keyof GetEvents<TInngest> & string = keyof GetEvents<TInngest> & string> = GetFunctionInput<TInngest, TTrigger> extends {